 The fair Beacon Farmers’ Market takes place every Sunday on the riverfront of the Hudson River.
 It happens near the Beacon Train Station (Metro-North Railroad, you can catch the train at Grand Central Station, in NYC), which is the station of the museum Dia:Beacon.
 It’s worth to visit Dia:Beacon on a sunny Sunday and enjoy lunch at the market before going to the museum.

-The products sold there are all local and everything seems to have great quality, what I tasted, I loved it.
+The products sold there are all local and everything seems to have great quality.
 During the winter, the market has another location; it does not happen on the dock in front of the river.
-I don’t advise you to go to Beacon just to visit the market, the event is relatively small, and it’s 1h20 away from New York, but the combo “Market + Museum” works perfectly, the fair is a great option for a pre-museum lunch.
+I don’t advise you to go to Beacon just to visit the market, the event is relatively small, and it’s 1h20 away from New York, but the combo “Market + Museum” works perfectly, a great option for a pre-museum lunch.

 Check it out: When we (two friends and I) went to Dia:Beacon, we found out about the market when we left the station.
 It was a great surprise because we got there exactly at lunchtime, thinking that we would have to eat at the museum cafe.